Team Director for the Monitoring, Evaluation and Learning, Manager for the Graduates & Alumni Team, ASHINAGA HQ

-While I was studying at my university in Paris in 2014, a chain of random events brought me to discover Ashinaga.
+While studying at my university in Paris, a chain of random events brought me to discover Ashinaga.

-While I was on campus one day, I heard that one of my teachers had cancelled his class and I had a 2h gap before the next one.
+While on campus one day, I heard that one of my teachers had canceled his class, and I had a two-hour gap before the next one.
 As I was about to head to the cafeteria for a break, I passed in front of the career office and remembered I needed to look for an internship for the summer.
-The lady working there welcomed me, but quickly informed me there were very few opportunities for students studying Japanese.
-While we were chatting, a little sound from her inbox suddenly resonated and after taking a look at it, she told me there was an internship offer in an organisation called “Ashinaga” that could interest me.
-The first thing I did when I arrived home was to write my CV and my cover letter.
-After an interview, I was then selected as an intern for the 2014 summer, and entered Ashinaga for the first time.
-My experience then would be hard to describe, it was a mixture of understanding how I could become useful to other people, meeting incredible people everyday, but especially being so inspired by Tamai’s dedication.
-Ashinaga’s mission is something I felt passionate about, and wanted to be part of.
+The lady working there welcomed me, and while we were chatting, a little sound from her inbox suddenly resonated.
+After looking at it, she told me there was an internship offer in an organization called “Ashinaga” that could interest me.
+The first thing I did when I arrived home was write my CV and cover letter.
+After an interview, I was selected for the 2014 summer internship and entered Ashinaga for the first time.
+My experience is a bit difficult to describe; it was a mixture of understanding how I could become helpful to others, meeting incredible people every day, some of whom had overcome tremendous challenges in their lives, but especially being so inspired by Tamai’s dedication.
+Ashinaga’s mission is something I felt passionate about and wanted to be part of.

-Eventually, when I was asked “would you like to work for our new office in Senegal?”, I didn’t need to think about it, it was all decided.
-It has been more than 5 years now, I mentally thank my teacher for cancelling his class on that specific day, and haven’t regretted anything.
+Eventually, I was asked, “Would you like to work for our new office in Senegal?”
+I didn’t need to think about it; it was all decided.
+It has been over eight years, and I haven’t regretted anything.

-Steps by steps, things started to fall into place.
-During my time in Dakar, I saw so many students pass by the Ashinaga Senegal office, and each one of them has taught me many meaningful lessons.
-In the sector of education and leadership, the possibilities to improve a program are infinite and although the work seemed to never end, our students’ strength and motivation were providing me energy every day.
-It was always a pleasure going to work and being surrounded by dedicated staff members and hard-working students.
+Step by step, things started to fall into place.
+During my time in Dakar, I saw many students pass by the Ashinaga Senegal office, and each one of them has taught me many meaningful lessons.
+In the sector of education and leadership, the possibilities to improve a program are infinite.
+Although the work seemed never to end, our students’ strength and motivation provided me with energy every day.
+Going to work and surrounded by dedicated staff members and hard-working students was always a pleasure.